Gaurav-Shah05/cacti-imc/README.md

 ### Prerequisites
 - C++ compiler (GCC recommended)
 - Python 3.6+ with numpy, pandas, matplotlib, and json
+- gcc-multilib & g++-multilib (needed if your machine is 64-bit and these libraries are required to cross-compile the Tool).
 - Make

 ### Installation